Manassas Divorce LawyerExperienced Divorce Lawyers committed to helping families in Manassas, VA.

-Yes, one of the spouses must be a VA resident for six months or more before the couple can file for divorce in the state.
+Yes, one of the spouses must be a VA resident for six months or more before the couple can file for annulment in the state.

 No divorce is identical, and that means costs may vary from case to case.
 There are fixed fees such as filing the papers and sending a representative to serve your spouse.
 These fees generally range less than $100.